tdayo15/Power-Outages/README.md

 | cold                      |           424         |      30.33    |
 | normal                    |           693         |      49.57    |
 | warm                      |           281         |      20.10    |

+Here we grouped the 'climate.category' and 'outage.duration' columns to see if there might be any correlations.
+Based on the pivot table, it doesn't seem that these variables hold much significance for each other.

 ---